A New Opportunity

 Removing the large foodstore from the plans allowed us to re-visit the arrangement of buildings, outdoor public spaces and pedestrian routes.
 It provided us with an opportunity to address some outstanding local concerns, notably (i) the desire for a larger, more central, outdoor public space, and (ii) the desire for a more permeable development with open pedestrian routes.

 It is important that any new proposals are viable and deliverable.
-Our initial studies show that increased housing as part of an alternative scheme could financially counter-balance the loss of the large foodstore.
+Our initial studies show that increased housing could financially counter-balance the loss of the large foodstore.
 The capacity to provide additional housing largely results from the removal of the large foodstore and car park.
 The additional housing could be provided without increasing the approved maximum building heights.

 Improving permeability - Where do people want to go?